aws-amplify/amplify-category-api/packages/amplify-graphql-transformer-interfaces/API.md

 import { BackedDataSource } from 'aws-cdk-lib/aws-appsync';
 import { BaseDataSource } from 'aws-cdk-lib/aws-appsync';
+import { CfnApiKey } from 'aws-cdk-lib/aws-appsync';
+import { CfnDataSource } from 'aws-cdk-lib/aws-appsync';
 import { CfnDomain } from 'aws-cdk-lib/aws-elasticsearch';
+import { CfnEventSourceMapping } from 'aws-cdk-lib/aws-lambda';
+import { CfnFunction } from 'aws-cdk-lib/aws-lambda';
+import { CfnFunctionConfiguration } from 'aws-cdk-lib/aws-appsync';
+import { CfnGraphQLApi } from 'aws-cdk-lib/aws-appsync';
+import { CfnGraphQLSchema } from 'aws-cdk-lib/aws-appsync';
 import { CfnParameter } from 'aws-cdk-lib';
 import { CfnParameterProps } from 'aws-cdk-lib';
+import { CfnPolicy } from 'aws-cdk-lib/aws-iam';
 import { CfnResolver } from 'aws-cdk-lib/aws-appsync';
 import { CfnResource } from 'aws-cdk-lib';
+import { CfnRole } from 'aws-cdk-lib/aws-iam';
+import { CfnStack } from 'aws-cdk-lib';
+import { CfnTable } from 'aws-cdk-lib/aws-dynamodb';
 import { Construct } from 'constructs';
 import { DirectiveDefinitionNode } from 'graphql';
 import { DirectiveNode } from 'graphql';